ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/style-the-app.md

 Now have a look in `src/global.scss`.
 Currently, it contains several imports. _Should_ we actually put our global styling directly here?
 It is convenient when we just have a few styles.
 A real-world application, however, is likely to have a fair amount of styling.
 In such cases, we should create a set of SCSS files and import them here.

-For our app, though, we will just put the global styles directly into this file.
+For our app though, we will just put the global styles directly into this file.
 We will not have enough styling yet to justify separate files.

 ### Shadow DOM

 Most of the components in the Ionic Framework use <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM" target="_blank">Shadow DOM</a>.
-This works very similar to the `scoped` discussion above, allowing the framework developers to apply styling to the individual components without having that styling bleed out into other components.
+This works very similar to the `scoped` discussion above, allowing the framework developers to apply styling to individual components without having that styling bleed out into other components.
 This also allows you as a developer to use the component without having to worry about the details of the component's construction when styling your own application.

 However, it also means that different techniques must be employed when styling these components.
 The authors of the components must provide you with a styling API that defines the ways in which they intend for you to be able to style these components.
 The two mechanisms that make this possible are `CSS Custom Properties` (also called `CSS Variables`) and `Shadow Parts`.

 ### Light DOM

-There really is no official term called "Light DOM" but it is a term that is common referred to items outside of a shadow root that you can style via traditional means.
-Even for many components that use shadow DOM you are still able to apply "light DOM" styling to them.
+There really is no official term called "Light DOM", but it is a term that is commonly used to refer to items outside of a shadow root that you can style via traditional means.
+Even for many components that use Shadow DOM you are still able to apply "Light DOM" styling to them.
 For example:

 ```css
 ion-card {